 - Household cleaners need to have concise instructions on how to safely use and store the product so consumers don’t accidentally harm themselves or others.
 For example, household cleaners that are harsh on skin contact can recommend on its label to use protective gloves and clothing.
 Household cleaning products that have any harmful chemical ingredients should have easy to locate instructions for using and storing the product.

-- Any known hazardous chemicals should be listed on the label with a warning that states potential risks, precautionary steps and first-aid instructions.
+- Any known hazardous chemicals should be listed on the label with a warning that states potential risks, precautionary steps, and first-aid instructions.
 Active ingredients and disinfectants must be listed in case a consumer has a bad reaction to the product and needs medical attention.
 If inactive ingredients are on the product label, it should be listed as “Other Ingredients” instead of “Inert Ingredients” because using the later can lead to confusion for consumers.

 First Aid Instructions

 - Consumers should be able to quickly find first aid instructions on the label in case the product is ingested, or gets in their eyes or skin.
 The EPA encourages product owners to use the phrase “First Aid” instead of “Statement of Practical Treatment” because it’s simpler for consumers to recognize and understand.
-First aid instructions should avoid any jargon or complicated language so there’s less chances that a consumer will misunderstand the information.
+First aid instructions should avoid any jargon or complicated language so there’s fewer chances that a consumer will misunderstand the information.

 Common Names for Chemicals